EU close to deal on long-delayed insurance capital rules

 "If all parties approach this week's talks in a spirit of compromise, then it should be possible Wednesday to get a deal on this legislation, which regulators and the European industry have been waiting for."

-Sources in parliament and the insurance industry were hopeful of a deal as major firms like Allianz, Aviva , AXA and Generali have invested millions of euros in preparation, including on IT systems.
+Sources in parliament and the insurance industry were hopeful of a deal as major firms like Allianz (ALVG.DE), Aviva (AV.L), AXA (AXAF.PA) and Generali (GASI.MI) have invested millions of euros in preparation, including on IT systems.

 The European Union approved the so-called Solvency II law in April 2009 and it was due to come into effect in late 2012.